 - finally upload your dissertation as a PDF file on our server.

 - Please make sure to upload the final version of your dissertation.
-This must be identical – both in form and content – with the six paper copies you deliver to the Doctoral Office.

 - According to the TUM Regulations for the Award of Doctoral Degrees the inclusion of a CV in your dissertation is voluntary.

 - Assign a meaningful file name (e.g. lastname-firstname.pdf) to your PDF file.
 Search engines, such as Google, display file names during searches.
 The metadata of your PDF, entered in the document properties, is also indexed by search engines.

 - Once you have uploaded your PDF, no further changes are possible.

 Submit the written documents